 Log into your Azure portal: https://portal.azure.com/.
 To create a general-purpose v2 storage account in the Azure portal, follow these steps:

-On the Azure portal menu, select All services.
+On the Azure portal menu, select All Services.
 In the list of resources, type Storage Accounts.
 As you begin typing, the list filters based on your input.
 Select Storage Accounts.

 On the Storage Accounts window that appears, choose Add.

-Under the Resource group field, select Create new.
+Under the Resource group field, select Create New.
 Enter a name for your new resource group, as shown in the following image.

 Select a location for your storage account, or use the default location.